 Makansutra Gluttons Bay

 Sure, it gets flak for being a little less than authentic.
-But it’s hard to argue that Makansutra Gluttons Bay isn’t one of the finest places to eat in Singapore.
+But it’s hard to argue that Makansutra Gluttons Bay isn’t a fun spot to eat in Singapore.

-To some, the cuisine here may feel more run-of-the-mill and overpriced compared to other food courts.
+To some, the cuisine here may feel more run-of-the-mill and overpriced compared to other food courts in the city.
 But—my, oh my!—the views at Makansutra Gluttons Bay are hard to beat.

 Let’s leave behind the claustrophobic indoor quarters elsewhere in Singapore.
 Makansutra Gluttons Bay is an open-air food court.
 It’s perched on the edge of Marina Bay, opposite the iconic Marina Bay Sands.